mattmezza/fleet/README.md

 * Reach your app URL: if you see the welcome page then you are done! 😜
 * Start editing PHP files into application/controllers directory

+_When switching to production please remember to delete public/install.php and public/installer.php files._

 #### Create something extraordinary with your new installation of fleet!

 ###### For any information please contact me at [mattmezza@gmail.com](mailto:mattmezza@gmail.com).